JPOrozcoH/JPOrozcoH/README.md

 - 👋 Hi, I’m @JPOrozcoH
 - 👀 I’m interested in web design (frontend)
-- 🌱 I’m currently learning Python, HTML, CSS and JavaScript
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript and Git.
 - ⚡ Fun fact: The term "bug" for a software error comes from a real-life incident in 1947 when a moth was found stuck in a relay of the Harvard Mark II computer.
 (Gemini)

 <!---